starydv7/Movie-Serach/README.md

 ### Introduction (Project Aim)
 <hr/>
-This website help the users to check popular films and users can find movies rating and they can search movies and they can find movies
+This Websites helps user to find their movies with IMDB rating and all information for their favorite movies and Shows.